We Prepare Students for Their Careers

 Location: Online, live meetings, and opt-in sessions

-For the rest of the day, students work on their projects and attend their weekly meetings with our staff, on their own time.
+For the rest of the morning, students work on their projects, meet with faculty, and attend workshops and other meetings.